MdyCode-AIE/Simple-RAG-System-for-Structured-Dataset-V2/README.md

 Hi,

 This a improve version of from my first RAG system for structured data.
 The code utilize FastModel library (with Gemma3 LLM) alongside Json context input.
 I belive Json context input is very good for LLM digestion.
-In fact, even without vector search for limiting the context window, the LLm can still provide a good response based on the Json context given.
+In fact, even without vector search for limiting the context window, the LLM can still provide a good response based on the Json context given.
 Additionally, the type Json format used is quite optimize (the format being 'header':'data',header :'data') for LLM query.

 Thats all thanks!